 Dr. Wesley J. Broadnax

-Wesley J. Broadnax joins the faculty of Drexel University as Visiting Assistant Professor of Music & Director of Bands for the 2012-2013 academic year.
+Wesley J. Broadnax is in his first year as Assistant Professor of Music & Director of Bands at Drexel University.
 His duties include conducting the Concert Band, Chamber Winds, and the Pep Band.
 Prior to Drexel, Dr. Broadnax served as Director of Bands/Instrumental Music Education on the faculties of the University of Delaware, California State University East Bay, and Michigan State University.

 A native of Texas, Dr. Broadnax received his bachelor’s degree in music education from Stephen F. Austin State University and taught for several years in the Texas Public Schools.
 He received both the master’s and doctoral degrees in Wind Conducting from Michigan State University.
 While at Michigan State University, he was a regular performer on bass trombone and euphonium, where he was a member of the West Shore Symphony, Greater Lansing Symphony, Grand Rapids Symphony, Jackson Symphony, Kalamazoo Symphony, and Midland Symphony, in addition to various chamber ensembles that included both the West Shore Symphony Brass Trio and Capitol Brass Quartet in Lansing.
 In California, he performed as bass trombonist with the Silicon Valley Symphony and Mission Chamber Orchestra.
 His conducting teachers include John L. Whitwell and Frank L. Battisti; his bass trombone/euphonium teachers have included Nathaniel Brickens, Curtis R. Olson, Philip Sinder, J. Mark Thompson, and William Young.